semuconsulting/PyGPSClient/README.md

 - UBX - `<description>, <message class>, <message id>, <payload as hexadecimal string>, <msgmode>`
 - NMEA - `<description>; <talker>; <message id>; <payload as comma-separated string>; <msgmode>`

+If the command description contains the term `CONFIRM`, a pop-up confirmation box will appear before the command is actioned.

 The `pygpsclient.ubx2preset()` and `pygpsclient.nmea2preset()` helper functions may be used to convert a `UBXMessage` or `NMEAMessage` object into a preset string suitable for copying and pasting into the `"ubxpresents_l":` or `"nmeapresets_l":` JSON configuration sections: